TransparentHealth/direct-test-certificates/README.md

 Click Continue to generate the certificate.
-After your certificaste is verified, refesh to see the enpoint certificate menu.
+After your certificates is verified, refesh to see the enpoint certificate menu.
 The file you most likely need is the ".p12" file whch contains both the pulic and private certificates in one file.